-As we continue to celebrate Women’s History Month, we're focusing on the United Nations' theme this year, "Gender equality today for a sustainable tomorrow."
-To advocate for gender equality and honor our female-identifying AP users, we’ve rounded up a list of grants and resources for women-owned businesses.
+While women are starting businesses at almost five times the rate of men, securing funding is not easy for female entrepreneurs.
+As we celebrate Women’s History Month, we’ve rounded up a list of grants and resources for women-owned businesses.
 Learn how to pitch that great idea, network with fellow female entrepreneurs, and get the financial assistance you need to change the future for the better!

 Amber Grants for Women

 These grants are in honor of Amber Wigdahl, a bright young woman who passed away at the age of 19 before being able to fulfill her business dreams.
-Each month, The Amber Foundation grants $10,000 to a woman-led small business, and at the end of the year, one of the 12 recipients is selected to receive an additional $25,000.
+Each month, The Amber Foundation grants $10,000 to two women-led small businesses, and at the end of the year, two of the 24 recipients is selected to receive an additional $25,000.
 There’s an application fee of $15, but applications are accepted on a rolling basis so you can apply anytime!

 Hello Alice was created to help you start and grow your company.
 It’s the world’s first 100% virtual accelerator.
 Focused on serving underrepresented business owners, this machine-learning technology can match you with opportunities and resources near you.